openoms/bitcoin-tutorials/joinmarket/README.md

 * In the terminal type:
   `python joinmarket-qt.py`
 * The QT GUI will appear on the windows desktop running from your RaspiBlitz.
-    Thanks for the initial demo by: [Hamish MacEwan](https://twitter.com/HamishMacEwan)
+    Thanks for the initial demo by [Hamish MacEwan](https://twitter.com/HamishMacEwan)

 See the walkthrough for the JoinMarket-Qt GUI to send payments with coinjoin or run multiple coinjoins (**tumbler**): <https://github.com/JoinMarket-Org/joinmarket-clientserver/blob/master/docs/JOINMARKET-QT-GUIDE.md>